Cultural Capital Gallery | Cultural Contributors: Rupert Brooke [1887-1915], Poet & Cultural Icon

 Brooke’s final Bournemouth visit was in December 1914, to see Aunt Fanny, who had organised a consignment of winter woollies for his company.
 Not that they would need them where they were actually going: the Dardanelles.

 Though he was never to see action, his youthful concerns about not dying a Romantic death (either growing old or dying ‘vulgarly’ somewhere like Bournemouth) proved unjustified.
-He died from an infected mosquito bite, on his way to his Constantinople crusade, and was buried on the isle of Skyros.
+Like Byron, he would die in Greece of sepsis.
+This was the result of an infected mosquito bite, on his way to his Constantinople crusade, and he was buried on an island en route, Skyros.
 As Edward Marsh’s account memorialises it: "the island where Theseus was buried, and whence the young Achilles and the young Pyrrhus were called to Troy, Rupert Brooke died and was buried on Friday, the 23rd of April, the day of Shakespeare and of St. George."

 His death date was as romantic as the Greek island setting where his friends